osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

 * Repeated risky activity.
 * Administrative account risk.

-Risk monitoring should be integrated with the wider security monitoring process.
+Risk monitoring should be integrated with the organization's broader security monitoring and incident response processes.

 ---